pnp/blog/content/post/improving-the-page-properties-web-part.md

-leveraged this [awesome post from Hugo Bernier](https://tahoeninjas.blog/2020/07/28/adding-support-for-theme-variants-in-spfx-web-parts/) for the theming, so I will not cover that in-depth, although you will see how it\'s being leveraged in the code snippets below.
+leveraged this [awesome post from Hugo Bernier](https://tahoeninjas.blog/2020/07/28/adding-support-for-theme-variants-in-spfx-web-parts/) for the theming, so I will not cover that in-depth, although you will see how it's being leveraged in the code snippets below.
 Here are the properties we plan to start with and respond to:

 ``` lang-javascript